amytangcodes/staff-dashboard/README.md

-# Company Staff Dashboard Project
+# Staff Dashboard Project

 ## Overview

-Tasked to build a responsive sign up and dashboard view based on mockups provided.
+Tasked to build the front-end for a signup and dashboard page based on mockups provided.
-Dashboard is fetching list of people from an API endpoint.
+Dashboard is fetching a list of people from an API endpoint.

-Check out the demo [here](https://staffbook.netlify.app/)
+Check out the demo [here](https://staffbook.netlify.app/signup)

 ![Alt text](/screenshot_signup.png?raw=true "Signup")
 ![Alt text](/screenshot_dashboard.png?raw=true "Dashboard")